inkVerb/VIP/701/Lesson-02.md

     var response = htmlDocStart

     if r.Method == "POST" {
+    // if r.Method == "GET" { // If you want to test for GET and use the same code below with <form method="post">
         err := r.ParseForm()
         if err != nil {
             http.Error(w, "Error parsing form", http.StatusBadRequest)